Ironwood Ridge beach volleyball smashes its way into history books against Deer Valley

 The journey Lang references began three years ago, when voters approved a $58 million bond, which included funding for beach volleyball courts at Amphitheater, Canyon del Oro and Ironwood Ridge high schools.

-Senior Nighthawks Breanna Boch and Taylor Salese both know that perhaps the biggest plus of having a quartet of beach pits for players is the ability to build the endurance required to play the fast-paced beach game.
+Perhaps the greatest benefit of having a quartet of beach pits for players is the ability to build the endurance required to play the fast-paced beach game.

-Both players discussed how important it is to be able to train for matches on a similar surface to what they’ll face in Phoenix.
+Both Boch and Salese discussed how important it is to be able to train for matches on a similar surface to what they’ll face in Phoenix.

-They believe the addition of the courts was the deciding factor in the team’s decisive win on Wednesday.
+The players said they believe the addition of the courts was the deciding factor in the team’s decisive win on Tuesday.

 “In previous years, we wouldn’t be in the best shape.
 We’re in the top shape that we’ve ever been, with sand like this,” Boch said.
 “And, we can go to Phoenix and still compete, compared to previous years when we were just practicing in dirt.
 We would go to Phoenix and get obliterated because we weren’t in shape.”